urmel79/IO_esp8266_Neopixel_PIR_Halloween_gh/README.md

 ![Halloween Pumpkin breadboard](./doc/media/Halloween_pumpkin_breadboard.jpeg)

-I have also made a little video clip and uploaded to YT (do a CTRL+click for opneing in new tab):
+I have also made a little video clip and uploaded it to YT (do a CTRL+click for opening in new tab of your browser):

 <!-- [![Watch the video](https://img.youtube.com/vi/xcfkGeqj5mk/maxresdefault.jpg)](https://youtu.be/xcfkGeqj5mk) -->
 [![Watch the video](./doc/media/yt_start_screen.png)](https://youtu.be/xcfkGeqj5mk)